 4. Result and Discussion

-The overall aim of this research is to conduct Finite Element Analysis (FEA) of a weeder with a fertigation unit in an attempt to validate its structural integrity, force distribution, and fatigue resistance when operating under conditions.
+The overall aim of this research is to conduct Finite Element Analysis (FEA) of a weeder with a spraying unit in an attempt to validate its structural integrity, force distribution, and fatigue resistance when operating under conditions.
 This FEA will be used to confirm that the design is functional and safe, with implications of durability and operating efficiency.

 Table.
 2. FEA Study Properties